saospina/SendEmails/README.md

 # SendEmails

-This project was generated for send emails from Gmail using Protractor
+This project was generated for sending emails from Gmail using Protractor

 ## Setup